 THE ORKHON VALLEY

 This itinerary will allow you to have a good overview of Mongolia.
 It starts and ends from Kharkhorin and will take you to the Orkhon valley through magnificent valleys, wooded solpes and numerous passes.
 You will meet many nomads who live in their yurts taking good care of their livestock.
 You can bathe in the rivers and even fish there trouts if the envy takes you.
-A good physical condition is however required for this trip which 300 kilometers long for a total ascent of 5000 meters.
+A good physical condition is however required for this trip which 250 - 280 kilometers long.
 A trained cyclist can make a daily average of 50 kms per day.

 For the others who want to take their time and stop to fully appreciate the rhythm of life of the nomads, an average of 30 kms is to be envisaged.
 The accommodation is in

 tent or "tourist camp" for those who want a little more comfort.
 Possibility also to sleep in small hotels in the 3 small towns crossed.

 Take with you warm sleeping bags because the weather is capricious and the highest camp is more than 2500 meters above sea level.
 You can expect cold nights

 The Orkhon Waterfall water flows for remarkable 1120 km to the North and lies in the historically significant Orkhon Valley, UNESCO World Heritage site.
 It is one of the most visited tourist attractions in Central Mongolia.
 The height of the waterfall is about 20m.
 It was formed by a unique combination of volcanic eruptions and earthquakes about 20,000 years ago.
 The fall is naturally impressive after a heavy rain.